MKLab-ITI/pygrank/documentation/documentation.md

 If is possible to directly access graph signal values as objects of the respective backend through a `signal.np` attribute.
-For example, if the default *numpy* backend is used, this attribute holds a numpy array.
+For example, if the default *numpy* backend is used, this attribute holds a numpy array (although it may hold other primitives, depending on the loaded backend).

 Continuing from the previous example, in the following code we divide a graph signal's elements with their sum.
 For this, we use of the package's backend.